arcus-azure/arcus.scripting/docs/preview/02-Features/powershell/azure-sql.md

 ### Compatibility

-Semantic versioning of database-migrations is supported since version [XXX].
+Semantic versioning of database-migrations is supported since version v0.5.
 Existing migration scripts that follow the old naming convention will be recognized and will be given this version-number: `[VersionNumber].0.0`.